gavalierm/pab-propresenter-arena-bridge/README.md

 Note: This works in conjuction with "Block selection".
 First/Last word is always from selected block.
 No-block means whole slide.

 #### Example block:

-- -1,2..n : "1,2,.." means Slide first or second or nth text block only
+- -1,..n : Means only first text block (or nth text block) of Slide

 Note: This is helpfull if your slide contains more then one text block.
 You cen select which textblock you can populate into this clip.

 #### Example triggers for "Zig-Zag" triggering: